OndrejKodousek/semestral-project/README.md

 ### Build and publish website

-Assumes you have NGINX webserver setup up and ready to go
+Assumes you have NGINX webserver set up and ready to go

 ```bash
 cd website